fumitoh/modelx-site/_posts/2020-12-12-introduction-to-fastlife-and-parallel-modeling.md

 20.70127050000002
 ```

-I had hoped that the fastlife model would gain extreme performance improvement as I wrote in [here]({% post_url 2020-07-23-heads-up-on-lifelib-development %}), but the improvement is only about 30%.
+I had hoped that the fastlife model would gain extreme performance improvement as I wrote [here]({% post_url 2020-07-23-heads-up-on-lifelib-development %}), but the improvement is only about 30%.
 But, it's too early to despair.
 It's quite likely that the model's performance improves drastically by making some changes for optimization.
 In the next section, I'm going to discuss how I inspected the fastlife model to identify performance bottlenecks.

 ## Inspection and analysis